pfalcon/notes-pico/README.rst

 As mentioned above, Picoweb port of the application supports only plain-text notes, no formatting, images or videos.

-Currently, Notes Pico work only with "Unix" MicroPython port, though there's intention to make it work on microcontroller ports with networking support and suitable resources.
+Currently, Notes Pico tested only with "Unix" MicroPython port, though there's intention to make it work on microcontroller ports with networking support and suitable resources.